Gift vouchers: perfect presents or potential pitfall?

 Got risky gift cards?

-If you have already bought gift vouchers for a retailer who is in financial trouble, the best way of protecting yourself against any potential loss is to spend them as soon as possible.
+For those who've already purchased gift vouchers from a retailer who is in financial trouble, the best way of protecting against any potential loss is to spend them as soon as possible.

 An alternative is to steer clear of retailers who are making the front pages of the business section for all the wrong reasons.